-Letton Hall is managed day-to-day by the resident staff, Jon Horrox and Tim Blanche.
-They are supported by an excellent staff team and a regular group of dedicated volunteers who take care of the facilities and ensure that they are always ready and prepared for guests.
+Letton Hall is managed day-to-day by the resident manager, Jon Horrox.
+Jon is supported by an excellent staff team and a regular group of dedicated volunteers who take care of the facilities and ensure that they are always ready and prepared for guests.

 Built between 1783 and 1789, Letton Hall was once the home of the Gurdon family and was the first domestic commission of the famous architect Sir John Soane.
 It’s Georgian splendour makes it a significant landmark in the Mid-Norfolk Countryside.
 The house was purchased in the late 70’s by Peter Carroll for use as a Christian Conference Centre.